Is It Child Abuse? Community Response Guides Can Help

 - Ensure that children and families requiring statutory CPS are promptly reported;

-- Increase direct family CPS contact by eliminating time spent on reports that could be diverted for more appropriate service(s);
+- Increase direct CPS contact for families who need it by eliminating time spent on reports that could be diverted for more appropriate community-based service(s);

 - Provide alternative options for reporters to assist children and families who would be better served outside of the statutory child protection system;